Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/03 Mods - Weapons - New/_ATHI/SIG MCX Spear/readme.txt

 ----------------------------------------------------------
 -Compatibility:
-Note: Disable the items/settings/npc_loadouts, and items/settings/trade folders.
+NOTE: You still need the original mod.
+Disable the configs folder.

 ----------------------------------------------------------
 -Explanation: